Your Dade Transfer Switch Source

 Manual Transfer Switches (MTS)

 Manual Transfer Switches are generally used with portable standby generators that require a manual start.
 They must be manually turned on and off, which can be a problem if you are not at home when the power goes out.
-However, some of our Broward customers prefer Manual Transfer Switches because it gives them total control over how and when their generator operates.
+However, some of our Dade customers prefer Manual Transfer Switches because it gives them total control over how and when their generator operates.

 Whatever your needs, or if you are not sure which option would be best for you, come in to Dion Electric & Generator Solutions.
-We have the expertise to assist you in finding the backup power solution that perfectly suits your needs and circumstances, just like we have helped so many other people in Broward.
+We have the expertise to assist you in finding the backup power solution that perfectly suits your needs and circumstances, just like we have helped so many other people in Dade.